galaxyproject/tools-iuc/tools/picrust/README.md

 </tables>
 ```

-These xml lines point to a file (*galaxy/tool-data/picrust_precalculated.loc*) which will contain the locations to the PICRUSt precalculated files.

 You should download the precalculated files from http://kronos.pharmacology.dal.ca/public_files/picrust/picrust_precalculated_v1.1.1/13_5/.

 Most users only use the below two files (however you can also download the precalculated COG and RFAM abundances):